Árstíðir | Iceland’s Award‑Winning Folk Band

 If you like what you hear, you can purchase their albums here on their Bandcamp page.
 You can also follow them on their Facebook page for regular updates, tour dates, live shows and general appearances.

-In 2013, Árstíðir went viral with a recorded video of an impromptu acapella performance of an old Icelandic hymn called Heyr himnasmiður.
-The boys sang in harmony at the Bürger Bahnhof train station in Germany, much to the joy of German commuters.
+In 2013, Árstíðir went viral with an impromptu a cappella performance of the Icelandic hymn Heyr himnasmiður at the Bürger Bahnhof train station in Germany, delighting commuters and millions of online viewers.

 Who is your favourite Icelandic musician?
 Leave your comments below and tell us what you like or don’t like about Icelandic music!